prakashsathe1996/hello-world/README.md

 # hello-world
 just another repository
-Thid id my first repository
+ThiS iS my first repository